 “It was so motivating for me when I was in hospital knowing I had such an incredible place to come out to, which would help with my development.
 I have become much more mobile and independent since coming to the centre and am experiencing less pain.
 It has made day-to-day tasks such as dressing and getting in and out of the car so much easier already.

-“I’ve also walked unassisted for the first time with the help of the physio team – something I was told would be very unlikely to happen!
+“I’ve also walked for the first time assisted by the physio team – something I was told would be very unlikely to happen!